bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Meta tags define metadata about a web page.

 What is metadata?
 You ask?
-It\'s data about other data which in this case is data about the web page.
+It&apos;s data about other data which in this case is data about the web page.

 Meta tags are added inside the head element of your html document and as